-Kameelah graduated from the University of Pennsylvania with a BA in Psychology and MEd in Psychological Services.
-She has pursued further graduate education, completing a second Masters in Restorative Practices & Youth Counseling (MRP) from the International Institute for Restorative Practices and obtaining a post-Masters certificate in Family Therapy from the Philadelphia Child & Family Therapy Training Center.
-Kameelah is a certified instructor in Adult, Higher Education & Youth Mental Health First Aid.
-She is pursuing her doctorate in Clinical Psychology at Chestnut Hill College in Philadelphia, PA.
+Dr. Mu'Min Rashad graduated from the University of Pennsylvania with a BA in Psychology and MEd in Psychological Services.
+She pursued further graduate education, completing a second Masters in Restorative Practices & Youth Counseling (MRP) from the International Institute for Restorative Practices and obtaining a post-Masters certificate in Family Therapy from the Philadelphia Child & Family Therapy Training Center.
+Dr. Mu'Min Rashad is certified in Psychological First Aid and a certified instructor in Adult, Higher Education & Youth Mental Health First Aid.
+Dr. Mu'Min Rashad completed her doctorate in Clinical Psychology with a concentration in Couple and Family Therapy, at Chestnut Hill College in Philadelphia, PA.

 Imam Abdul-Malik Merchant | Vice-President | Scholar of Religion, Spirituality and Mental Health

 Imam Abdul-Malik was appointed Muslim Chaplain at Tufts University in September, 2019.
 In this role, Imam Abdul-Malik offers mentorship and support to students across Tufts University schools and helps to coordinate programs and activities related to Muslim life on campus.
 He also supports Tufts staff and faculty and collaborates with departments and programs across the university.
 In collaboration with the wider chaplaincy team, Imam Abdul-Malik helps to foster opportunities for civic learning and leadership.Since 2017 Imam Merchant has been pursuing a Masters of Theological Studies at Boston University’s School of Theology specializing in practical theology.
 After his scheduled graduation in May of 2020 he hopes to pursue a Ph.D. in Social Work, with a focus on the decolonization of Islamic spiritual care and wellness.